“In a split second you could ruin your future, injure or even kill others as a distracted driver…are you prepared for that?”

 My distracted driving story: I am Ben Pohl and am guilty of being a “distracted driver”.
 I paid a great penalty at a young age (17).
 My penalty was spending two years relearning how to walk and speak back in 1997.
 Take a moment to watch some of my videos below that will give you a more robust story and what happened to my four best friends.
 It was a horrific crash.
 No one should have made it.
 I essentially came back from the dead – the ER doctors were sure I would not make it through the night.
 I am now older and have made it my mission to make sure that people are aware of the risk and consequences so that they don’t end up like I did or worse.
 I focus on my own life and how distracted driving changed my life.
 I am determined to make a positive out of such a negative life event.

 I am working hard to reach out in my area and speak with as many schools / students as possible to raise awareness about this epidemic.
 The value of preventing possible injury / death is so great.
 I will travel up to four hours by car from Chicago to speak.
 I have spoken all over in my home state of Illinois, Iowa, Michigan and Wisconsin.
 I pack up my Honda CRV and I am off.
 If flights are involved, things change a little.
 I have presented in Virginia and Alabama – been there and done that.
-Not a problem.

 Chasing a Dream Article